Published 16:16 IST, August 20th 2024

 Google had violated antitrust law through exclusive agreements which made Google the default search engine for users of browsers and handsets.

 A durable solution requires three factors: distribution, technology, and time.
 First, stop Google from blocking rivals’ access to users with exclusive distribution agreements.
-Of course, users might stick with incumbent out of habit - in Europe, where Android prompts users to select defaults, Google’s market share has not budged.
+Of course, users might stick with the incumbent out of habit - in Europe, where Android prompts users to select defaults, Google’s market share has not budged.

 That’s where technology comes in.
 Mehta points out that, despite breakthroughs like ChatGPT, artificial intelligence is not yet displacing search.
 But if Google can’t trap users, AI can begin snagging share as it improves – as OpenAI is doing with a deal to integrate with Apple’s voice assistant.

 What that takes, ultimately, is time.
 Google will appeal, and resolution may take years.
 Technology moves faster than courts, but IBM and Microsoft were distracted by past antitrust trials, missing out on new markets like smartphones.
-If Google is at least restrained from sewing up se novel areas, rivals will have a fighting chance.
+If Google is at least restrained from sewing up these novel areas, rivals will have a fighting chance.

 Context News

-16:16 IST, August 20th 2024
+Updated 16:16 IST, August 20th 2024